HL7/carin-rtpbc/input/pages/security.md

 #### Capabilities to support retrieval of patient-specific information

-The following SMART on FHIR Capability Sets **SHOULD** be supported when retrieving from RTPBC data sources that return patient-specific information--such as an insurer system that returns responses containing a member's benefit balances and coverage information.
+§SEC-1:The following SMART on FHIR Capability Sets **SHOULD** be supported when retrieving from RTPBC data sources that return patient-specific information--such as an insurer system that returns responses containing a member's benefit balances and coverage information.§

 - [Patient Access for Standalone Apps](https://hl7.org/fhir/smart-app-launch/STU2.2/conformance.html#patient-access-for-standalone-apps)